The six players Real Madrid signed alongside Hazard & how they fared

 Zinedine Zidane wasn’t a fan and Ancelotti wasn’t either.
 The Italian has only ever called upon the forward if absolutely necessary.

-Jovic moved to Fiorentina in the summer, and he’s scored three goals in 18 Serie A seasons.
+Jovic moved to Fiorentina last summer, and he’s scored six goals in 31 Serie A seasons.
 We’re starting to doubt if he’ll ever unlock his potential.